microsoft/generative-ai-for-beginners/12-designing-ux-for-ai-applications/README.md

 After taking this lesson, you'll be able to:

-- Build apps that are easy to use.
+* Understand how to build AI applications that meet the user needs.
-- Design apps that are accessible.
+* Design AI applications that promote trust and collaboration.

 ### Prerequisite